 Building around clear bar lines keeps movement tidy.

-Pizzicato strings, marimba, bassoon, muted trumpet, and soft snare brushes give bounce and character
+Pizzicato strings, marimba, bassoon, muted trumpet, and soft snare brushes add bounce and character

 while staying clean under narration.